lucamaf/edge-defect-detector/README.md

+# Python defect detection application

-## How to Build and Run the Container
+### How to Build and Run the Container

 - Step 1: Place Your Model
   Make sure your trained model file (e.g., best.pt) is inside the models directory.